 Here’s a report from Live 5 News, with a video of some of the participants and what trash they found.

 Here’s more on the story, “A Twist on Trash Pickup,” from the Island Eye News.

 So consider taking part in a beach cleanup, either with one of those groups or on your own.
-And when you are looking for beach house rentals Charleston SC, namely Isle of Palms luxury rentals, call EP.
-We’ll find the perfect Charleston beach house for you.
+And when you are looking for the best beach rentals near Charleston, call EP.
+We’ll find you the perfect one.
 On a clean beach.

 your Isle of Palms vacation blogger

 This is a great weekend to be in a beach house Charleston.
 There’s a lot going on, including a relatively new event happening tomorrow.
 It’s proven to be so popular that tickets sell out fast.
 VIP tickets are already gone.
-So if you’re interested, you’d better act fast – just like if you’re interested in one of our luxury beach house rentals SC.
+So if you’re interested, you’d better act fast, as with many ticketed events around the Lowcountry.